Deciding when it’s right for you?

 Option: We use a combination of buses, colectivo vans, and taxis (instructions in our Puerto Morelos and Northern Riviera Maya map & Tulum and Southern Riviera Maya map), but it’s not as convenient.

 Drive around Isla Mujeres?
 NO. The island is too small to drive around.
-Option: Rent a golf cart or take taxis instead.
+Option: Rent a golf cart, take taxis or the bus instead.

 Drive around Cozumel island?
 YES.
 Hiring a taxi for the day is expensive, and there is no bus service around the island.